BRIXTON TO MONTCUQ A 12-HOUR JOURNEY DOOR TO DOOR

 Is it better to travel than to arrive.?

 What is it with this part of the journey, you are at the gate with a passport check/boarding pass & going on to the plane?
 You are told to put your handbag in your bag!
 Now walk 100 yards from here to the plane and take your bag out of your bag-Oh for Christ’s sake I’m getting annoyed and flustered now.
 All said and done once I sat on the plane I was fine.

 The Journey French/English

 Funny as soon as I got to France all office politics and tedious concerns had dissolved.
-There is no point caring about things you cannot change, but to focus on the things you can.
-My extremly limited understanding of the French language is shown up at the ticket bureau in the airport.
+There is no point caring about things you cannot change, but focusing on the things you can.
+My extremely limited understanding of the French language is shown up at the ticket bureau at the airport.

 Buying a return ticket for the airport bus to Toulouse.
 We have a bit of a situation.
 The guy could speak good English.I can sort of string a sentence in French with missing bits!

 It was a sort of polite battle of wills as to who was going to lead the conversation.
 I will make the effort but if the guy can speak fluent English and is keen to do so who am I to argue.?
 The journey to Toulouse was easy the roads not crowded and I was there in no time.

 My next hurdle is buying my aller simple (Single ticket)to Cahors!
 I had it written down on a bit of paper but wanted to practice speaking.

 There was some confusion the lady misunderstood my request for a simple aller Cahors with a simple Latour de Carol.

 Although I might be able to ask for something in French, I can’t always understand what they are saying back.
 Unless they pronounce it clearly and speak slowly.